Win10XPE

 Plugin Configuration

 I disabled all of the plugins except "VCC Autostart" and "DirectX."
 Through testing, I found that the gamepad doesn't work unless I leave the DirectX plugin enabled.
-Both the FTDI and COM1 fixes work, when it comes to getting both serial ports working, but a delay is required to give them time to re-initialize.
-Through testing, I found that 5 seconds is required on my system.
 I'm running VCC in d:\player, right off of the flash drive.
 The drive letter can vary, depending on how the system is set up.
 Finally I disabled network initialization and a related 3 second delay, since I'm not using any kind of networking.

 [VCC Plugin]